 When you use time delayed line summing, you have two choices: "time delayed line summing with line A delayed" or "time delayed line summing with line B delayed."
-You should use "time delayed line summing with line A delayed" if the image of the object you are capturing will pass line A first.
-You should use "time delayed line summing with line B delayed" if the image of the object you are capturing will pass line B first.
+You should use "time delayed line summing with line A delayed" if the image of the object you are capturing will pass line A first (the object being imaged will pass line B fist).
+You should use "time delayed line summing with line B delayed" if the image of the object you are capturing will pass line B first (the object being imaged will pass line A fist).

-In Figure 16 through Figure 19, the image of the object is passing line A first, and line A will be delayed.
+In Figure 21 through Figure 24, the image of the object is passing line A first, and line A will be delayed.

-Fig. 16: Time Delayed Line Summing - Acquisition One
+Fig. 21: Time Delayed Line Summing - Acquisition One

-Fig. 17: Time Delayed Line Summing - Acquisition Two
+Fig. 22: Time Delayed Line Summing - Acquisition Two

-Fig. 18: Time Delayed Line Summing - Acquisition Three
+Fig. 23: Time Delayed Line Summing - Acquisition Three

-Fig. 19: Time Delayed Line Summing - Acquisition Four
+Fig. 24: Time Delayed Line Summing - Acquisition Four